 Bad news are trying to dominate our lives but what the world needs now is to stand strong and stay optimistic.

 Nowadays there is a lot of information available to us and it is striking that with all that knowledge we are still unable to find solutions.
-We all want the world to change, we all want violence to end, and sometimes it feels like things are not changing or changing very little.
-While change is possible, even in the current conditions, we need to want the change, we need to be the change we want to see in the world.
-Staying positive opens up the possibility of change and believing in change is the beginning of hope, it opens up our mind to envisioning a positive outcome which is ultimately what we all want.
+People everywhere are looking for change, an end to violence, and a better life.
+While change is possible, even in difficult circumstances, we need to want the change, we need to be the change we want to see in the world.
+Staying positive opens up the possibility of change and believing in change is the beginning of hope, it opens up our mind to envisioning a positive outcome, which is what we are striving for.

 Spreading fear is cheap and efficient and it also breeds on ignorance.
 Hope provides strength and courage.
 If we spread hope we can transform any challenging situation into positive actions which in turn will bring the changes the world needs.
-Moreover, it is in our best interest to spread hope because it motivates us to be better and allows us to see the possibilities for a better future that reason alone cannot explain.
+Hope motivates us to be better and allows us to see the possibilities for a better future that reason alone cannot explain.

 We need hope, we need courage and we need each other.
 Let us spread Hope because Hope embraces the fact that our actions can produce change.